-Some children who are at higher risk include and are not limited to:
+Some children who are at higher risk include but are not limited to:

-- Children with a physical, sensory or learning disability - Are a young carer - Are engaged in antisocial or criminal behaviour - Have recently returned home from care.
+- Children with a physical, sensory or learning disability or neurodiversity, e.g. Autism. - Young carers - Those engaged in antisocial or criminal behaviour - Those who have recently returned home from care.

-Disclosing abuse is hard for any child however for those with disabilities it may be more difficult due to communication difficulties, not being aware of whom to report to, not recognizing inappropriate behaviour or they may receive personal care.
-Research indicated that children and young people with disability are more likely to be abused than non disabled children.
+Disclosing abuse is hard for any child.
+However, for those with disabilities, it may be more difficult due to communication differences or difficulties, or not being aware of whom to report to.
+Additional risk factors may include not recognising inappropriate behaviour and/or receiving personal care.
+Research indicates that children and young people with a disability are more likely to be abused than non-disabled children.